siran/writing/books/A New Vision On Money/A New Vision Of Money - 101 Why do we have needs.md

 ![](https://siran.github.io/assets/a_new_vision_on_money/maslows-pyramid-of-needs.png)

 Maslow's famous hierarchy of needs is a great example of this idea.
-In the chart above, we can see that it is necessary to first satisfy our physiological and safety needs before the need for relationships and spiritual fulfillment.
+The chart above is commonly understood to say that we must first satisfy our physiological and safety needs before satisfying the need for relationships and spiritual fulfillment.
+However, Jesus tells us that this understanding is completely
-However, Jesus tells us that this pyramid is completely wrong:
+wrong:

 > You act according to the particular hierarchy of needs you establish for